DFKI-NI/RAGEPlan/README.md

 Summary
 --------
-This is a relevance-based POMDP planner that generates action preferences internally and estimates "feature" values in order to reduce the dimensionality of otherwise large, complex POMDP's.
+RAGE is a relevance-based POMDP planner that generates action preferences internally and estimates "feature" values in order to reduce the dimensionality of otherwise large, complex POMDP's.
+It can solve *very* large domains without relying on explicit rules or detailed prior knowledge.

 In a nutshell:
   * PO-MCTS